home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 The file `dist/card.js` get's created.
 Not only that.
 The sources are watched.
 Whenever one of the sourcefile is edited `dist/card.js` gets regenerated.
-A hard realod of the browser is still required.
+A hard reload of the browser is still required.

 For sure you have to register the card before as a resource.
 Mind the new subdirectory `dist/` is now part of the path.